 You can often take your compost to a local farmer’s market or to an urban garden organization.
 If you’re in a city (I’m not sure about smaller areas), you can also buy a compost bin to put out with your trash and recycling to be collected weekly.

 9. proper food storage

 Produce such as potatoes, tomatoes, garlic, onions should be kept at room temperature (until they’re cut into).
-Fresh basil should also never be put in the fridge – it turns it black much quicker.
+Only put fresh basil in the fridge if your house is really warm and humid.

 Keep certain foods away from others to reduce spoiling quickly (bananas, avocados, and peaches for example put off gas when ripening that can cause other sensitive produce like apples or pears to spoil more quickly).

 10. eat the “ugly” produce